mahabubx7/akar/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 Here’s a quick guide to help you get started.

+> Please follow this guidelines for contribution through PR only.
+You need to find issues or collabrate on open/unresolved issues.
+Check this out: [issues](https://github.com/mahabubx7/akar/issues)

 ## Getting Started

 1. **Fork the Repository**: